Keanoski/CS2-Highlight-Automator-for-OBS/README.md

 -  Automatically detect highlights with customizable kill thresholds.
 -  Launch CS2 with demo playback and cinematic settings.
 -  Use OBS Studio to record each highlight segment.
--  Auto-generate config scripts to streamline visual setup in CS2.
+-  Auto-generate config scripts to go to parsed start and end ticks.

 ---